pmetzger/simh-docs/docs/ka10_doc.md

 | `SET DC LINES=n` | Set the number of lines on the DC10, multiple of 8. |
 | `SET DC MODEM=n` | Set the start of where the modem control DEC10E lines begins. |

-###  `TK` Knight Kludge, TTY Scanner (Device 0600)
+###  `TK` Knight Kludge TTY Scanner (Device 0600)

 This is a device with 16 terminal ports.
-It's specific to the MIT AI lab and Dynamic Modeling PDP-10s.
+It's specific to the MIT AI Lab and Dynamic Modeling PDP-10s.
 By default this device is disabled.

 ###  `MTY` Morton Terminal Multiplexer (Device 400)